tengstrand/lein-polylith/readme.md

 ```

 The use of `def` statements can be especially useful when declaring [Clojure spec](https://clojure.org/guides/spec) definitions.
-The use of `defmacro` can be handy if you delegate to other macros like an *info*available functions in the macro in a logging library.
+The use of `defmacro` can be handy if you delegate to other macros like and *info* macro from a logging library.

 ### Indirect dependencies